Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.

 A carbon bike with the same components as an aluminum bike is more expensive.
-I prefer getting better components and aluminum frame than worse components on a carbon frame.
+I prefer getting better components and an aluminum frame than worse components on a carbon frame.

 On the other hand, if you read the pros and cons of aluminum and carbon frames, it may be tempting to spare more money and get a carbon frame.

-Don’t overlook the quality of components as the groupset, brakes, and wheels.
+Don’t overlook the quality of components such as the groupset, brakes, and wheels.
 They are as important as the frame.

 The vast majority of road bikes use 2X groupsets.
 But, there are also road bikes with 1X or even 3X groupsets.
 So, which one is the best and which one should you choose?